radareorg/radare2-book/basic_commands/write.md

 ## Writing Data

-Radare can manipulate with a loaded binary file in many ways.
+Radare can manipulate a loaded binary file in many ways.
 You can resize the file, move and copy/paste bytes, insert new bytes (shifting data to the end of the block or file), or simply overwrite bytes.
-New data may come from another file contents, be a widestring, or even be represented as inline assembler statement.
+New data may be give as a widestring, as assembler instructions, or the data may be read in from another file.

-To resize, use the `r` command.
+Resize the file using the `r` command.
 It accepts a numeric argument.
-A positive value sets new size to a file.
-A negative one will strip N bytes from the current seek, making the file smaller.
+A positive value sets a new size for the file.
+A negative one will truncate the file to the current seek position minus N bytes.

     r 1024      ; resize the file to 1024 bytes
     r -10 @ 33  ; strip 10 bytes at offset 33

-To write bytes, use `w` command.
-It accepts multiple input formats, like inline assembly, endian-friendly dwords, files, hexpair files, wide strings:
+Write bytes using the `w` command.
+It accepts multiple input formats like inline assembly, endian-friendly dwords, files, hexpair files, wide strings:

     [0x00404888]> w?
     |Usage: w[x] [str] [<file] [<<EOF] [@addr]